confluentinc/examples/ccloud/docs/beginner-cloud.rst

    - This example uses real resources in |ccloud|, and it creates and deletes topics, service accounts, API keys, and ACLs.

+   - The values for certain variables, including your API key, |ak|
-   - Your id for <x> will be unique and may not match the output exactly.
+     cluster, and environment will be unique and may not match the output exactly.

-To run the demo, complete the following steps:
+To run this demo, complete the following steps:

 #.
 Change directory to the ``.sh`` file for |ccloud| CLI.